-Although in vitro experiments have been implemented to measure temperatures inside the root canal and the root-tissue interface during inter-canal heating using a heating catheter [Floren et al., 1999; Jung et al., 2003; Lipski and Wozniak 2003; Lipski 2005; 2006; Romero et al., 2000; Sweatman et al., 2001; Villegas et al., 2005], a detailed understanding of the temperature distribution within the root dentin has not been available.
+Although in vitro experiments have been implemented to measure temperatures inside the root canal and the root-tissue interface during inter-canal heating using a heating catheter [33-40], a detailed understanding of the temperature distribution within the root dentin has not been available.
 In addition, those in vitro experiments with extracted teeth subject to room temperatures may not completely mimic the physiologic and thermal environment inside the mouth.
-Our results have demonstrated the potential of using a theoretical simulation to obtained a detailed description of the temperature distribution in the tooth root during bacterial disinfections by laser treatment, To our knowledge, this is also the first theoretical simulation of the temperature field in teeth based on realistic tooth root geometries of extracted human teeth.
+Our results have demonstrated the potential of using a theoretical simulation to obtain a detailed description of the temperature distribution in the tooth root during bacterial disinfections by laser treatment, To our knowledge, this is also the first theoretical simulation of the temperature field in teeth based on realistic tooth root geometries of extracted human teeth.
 This certainly improves the predictability of heat transfer processes occurring from heating treatment in dentistry via theoretical modeling.
+However, like any theoretical simulations, experimental measurements are needed to validate the model.
+It is expected that the future experimental results will further improve the theoretical model.